caramelaiiized/caramelaiiized/README.md

 - 👋 Hi, I’m @caramelaiiized
 - 👀 I’m interested in singing
-- 🌱 I’m currently learning how to cook
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 caramelaiiized/caramelaiiized is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.